standardnguyen/5052/README.md

 # Project 5052

-a repository for liberal ideas that hopefully will turn into a fully-fledged document that surpasses Project 2025 in detail and quality
+a repository for liberal ideas that hopefully will turn into a fully-fledged document that surpasses Project 2025 in detail and quality, which primarily focuses on what to do *if* you find yourself in power

 # ./Pitches